 The essentials of Internet programming.
 Students will design and write Web page applications utilizing Internet programming techniques including scripting languages and hypertext.
 Programs will manipulate many forms of data including hypertext, graphics, audio, and video.
 Students use state-of-the-art development tools and design methods to implement an enterprise web application.
-Prerequisite: CS 4420.
+Prerequisite: CS 3323 or 3330